-On Saturday, April 29, it’s all about the outdoors as we partner with Lettuce Grow Farms and Educational Center to launch the FECHIN FOOD FOREST to inspire and engage the public in learning about permaculture in small gardens, and the cultivation of healthy, free food.
+It’s all about the outdoors as we partner with Lettuce Grow Farms and Educational Center to launch the FECHIN FOOD FOREST to inspire and engage the public in learning about permaculture in small gardens, and the cultivation of healthy, free food.

 The FECHIN FOOD FOREST combines Nicolai and Alexandra Fechin’s history of surviving the Russian Revolution by growing their own food, with Taos’s traditions of agriculture and creativity.